aws-samples/mlops-pipeline-prestodb/blog_post.md

 3. Finally, we also demonstrate deploying the trained model on a SageMaker Endpoint for real-time inference.

-Twilio was able to use this open-source solution which uses the [TPCH-Connector](https://prestodb.io/docs/current/connector/tpch.html)(this allows users to test PrestoDB’s capabilities and query syntax without needing to configure access to an external data source) to migrate their burner model and machine learning operations to Amazon SageMaker.
+Twilio was able to use this open-source solution to migrate their burner model and machine learning operations to Amazon SageMaker.
+In this blog, we use the [TPCH-Connector](https://prestodb.io/docs/current/connector/tpch.html)(this allows users to test PrestoDB’s capabilities and query syntax without needing to configure access to an external data source) as our data source.
 All the code for this post is available in the [GitHub](https://github.com/aws-samples/mlops-pipeline-prestodb?tab=readme-ov-file) repo.